 7. Avoid Cigarette Smoke

 Most people who smoke cigarettes will develop a chronic cough at some point.
 It is so common among smokers that the term ‘smokers cough’ was coined.
 It is also linked to a sore throat and chest pain.

 The dangers of smoking cannot be over-emphasized, it is a very dangerous habit that can lead to many diseases like cancer and early death.
 According to the CDC, there are more than 70 cancer-causing chemicals in cigarette smoke.

 If you smoke, it’s best to quit and if you’ve never smoked, please don’t start.

 You should also avoid passive or secondhand smoking– inhaling the smoke from other people’s cigarettes.
 Secondhand smoking can also lead to serious health problems.

 8. Avoid air irritants and clean your room

 For some people, perfumes and strong-scented household cleaning liquids irritate their airways, leading to excess mucus production and then cough.
-Also, a room that isn’t well cleaned or dusted can harbour air irritants and allergens that can cause a cough.
+Also, a room that isn’t well cleaned or dusted can harbor air irritants and allergens that can cause a cough.

-When trying to treat a cough, it is advisable to avoid strong odours, clean your room and keep your room well ventilated.
+When trying to treat a cough, it is advisable to avoid strong odors, clean your room and keep your room well ventilated.
 Sometimes, this may be all you need to do improve your symptoms.